 Do I sound like I want it just too badly here, David?

-He could represent the United States if you you, in effect, said Bill Clinton is going to help me in the Middle East, and Al Gore is gonna help us deliver a climate change uh agreement with China and India.
+UNFX said, Bill Clinton is going to help me in the Middle East, and Al Gore is going to help to deliver a climate change agreement with China and India.

-That would be a huge contribution to the next administration and would really get a lot of environmentally uh sensitive people very excited.
+That would be a huge contribution to the next administration and would really get a lot of environmentally sensitive people very excited.

-Now, now now wait a minute.
+Now, now, now, wait a minute.

-Aside from I thought Obama was the Messiah that could do all this on his own.
+Aside from, I thought Obama was the Messiah that could do all this on his own.

 We keep reading that he needs heavyweights in foreign policy.